Why Is Calcium Intake Important For Men And Women?

 Tips for increasing calcium intake through dairy products

-The calcium intake can be boosted by taking calcium-rich foods many times a day.
-The calcium-rich food can be added in diet by:
+Calcium intake can be boosted by taking calcium-rich foods many times a day.
+The calcium-rich food can be added in the diet by:

 - Using milk instead of water while preparing oats or other breakfast cereals.